petru-braha/class-genetic-algorithms/src/program/brainstorm.md

 |average solution	     |	      |		|	    |
 |worst solution		     |	      |		|	    |

-- to do:
+## to do:

+- random between 0 1
 - simulated annealing
+- idea of constexpr: of dimension no more pointers
-	- optimize improve function
+- order of function
 - try blocks
+- change names of var

 # h2:
 - meta-GA